willhaslett/covid-19-growth/README.md

 ```

 ### Available in `c19all.py`
-* `df_all` A dictionary containing dataframes with all global data for cases, deaths, and recoveries
+* `df_all` A dictionary containing dataframes with all global data for cases, deaths, and recoveries. `province_state` has mixed types, as it does upstream.
   ```
   print(df_all['cases']